MatthiasWM/mosrun/README.md

 Note
 ----

 mosrun was designed as a 32 bit executable.
-This is an effort to port mosrun to 64 bit, as required by macOS and soon all new operating systems.

-Mamory allocation and perticularly freeing memory is not yet implemented all the way.

-At this point, mosrun compiles and links and runs the embedded code.
-The FileIO functions for duplicating file descriptors and testing if a file descriptor points a terminal need to be implemented.

-Everything must be throughly tested still.
+It was ported to 64 bit in February 2020.
+Only a few apps were tested and there are sure to be a bunch of bugs and tons of inefficiencies. mosrun seems to be stable enough though to run the typical jobs fro developing Newton OS code as intended.

-If you want the original mosrun code, go to https://github.com/MatthiasWM/dynee5/tree/master/Alienate/mosrun
+The original 32 bit mosrun code is located at: https://github.com/MatthiasWM/dynee5/tree/master/Alienate/mosrun

-This mesaage will be remove as soon as morun executes in 64 bit systems.

 About